groovybits/rsllm/README.md

 Options:
       --system-prompt <SYSTEM_PROMPT>
-          System prompt [env: SYSTEM_PROMPT=] [default: "You are an assistant who can do anything that is asked of you to help and assist in any way possible.
-Always be polite and respectful, take ownership and responsibility for the tasks requested of you, and make sure you complete them to the best of your ability.\n        When coding product complete examples of production grade fully ready to run code."]
+          System prompt [env: SYSTEM_PROMPT=] [default: "you are able to say green or red depending on the mpegts stream health determined from packet analysis."]
       --query <QUERY>
-          Query to generate completions for [env: QUERY=] [default: "Explain each MpegTS NAL type in a chart format."]
+          Query to generate completions for [env: QUERY=] [default: "Determine if the stream is healthy or sick, diagnose the issue if possible or give details about it.
+Use the historical view to see bigger trends of mpegts packet streams."]
       --temperature <TEMPERATURE>
           Temperature for LLM sampling, 0.0 to 1.0, it will cause the LLM to generate more random outputs.
 0.0 is deterministic, 1.0 is maximum randomness.
 Default is 0.8. [env: TEMPERATURE=] [default: 0.8]
       --top-p <TOP_P>